As we are approaching this year’s Geo Awareness week, we wanted to look back at an amazing project from one of the GIS Day 2015 project winners.

-We already covered a story about Malaria Risk Map project as well as Mapping Tribal Burial Grounds in New Zealand (Te Orewai Wahi Tapu), and now it is time to present the 3rd awarded project – Jakarta Flood Support for Better Preparedness.
+We already covered a story about Malaria Risk Map project as well as Mapping Tribal Burial Grounds in New Zealand (Te Orewai Wahi Tapu), and now it is time to present the Jakarta Flood Support for Better Preparedness.

-Adityo Dwijananto, Elida Nurrohmah, and Ranie Dwi Anugrah wanted to help the local community in Jakarta by creating flood maps for the more efficient disaster management.
-Jakarta, the capital of Indonesia is being crossed by 13 rivers, and this means it is prone to severe flooding.
-The main challenge for the local and regional disaster management agencies was in setting up an effective and efficient reporting system.
+Adityo Dwijananto, Elida Nurrohmah, and Ranie Dwi Anugrah wanted to help the local community by using gis in disaster management and creating flood maps.
+13 rivers that flow through Jakarta, making the capital of Indonesia prone to severe flooding.
+The primary challenge for the local and regional disaster management agencies was in setting up an effective and efficient reporting system.

 The disaster reporting system works on a volunteer basis.
 People who participate in the project first need to download GDC in order to collect the current status of the disaster in the location for which they are responsible, on the sub-district level.
 For now, the system allows them to report events such as flood, fire, fallen trees and social conflict.

-With this system, data is available only for specific people who have the permission to log in the system.
-So, their main challenge was to find the way to open this data for the public use.
+With this system, data is available only for specific people who have the permission to log in to the system.
+So, their main challenge was to find a way to open this data for the public use.

-The map was opened to the public using GIS Cloud Map Portal solution, and embedded in KPBK Jakarta Barat website.
-The map can be accessed by anyone interested in having real time information in cases of disaster, from any device, complete with the attribute data.
+The map was opened to the public using GIS Cloud Map Portal solution and embedded in KPBK Jakarta Barat website.
+The map is accessible by anyone interested in having real time information in cases of disaster, from any device, complete with the attribute data.

 Stay tuned up for more GIS Cloud news for the incoming Geo Awareness Week!